BillHertzing/BlazorExamples/Demos/Demo11/ReadMe.md

 ## Introduction
 The Blazor GUI project ...
+Todo: The server project focuses on the details of ILWeaving using Fody to provide ETW logging of method entry and exit, including getters and setters.
+MethodBoundryAspect Fody Plugin also logs exceptions to ETW automagically.
-The server project focuses on the details of installing the server project as a Windows service, and partially automating that process.
+ToDo: look some of that, and move to the next demo.The server project focuses on the details of installing the server project as a Windows service, and partially automating that process.
 The Common DTOs ..

 ## Publishing Steps